 The financial statements have been prepared on a historical cost basis, except certain financial assets and liabilities which are measured at fair values.

 iii) Rounding of Amounts

-All the amounts disclosed in the financial statements and notes are presented in Indian rupees have been rounded off to the nearest lakhs as per the requirement of Schedule III, unless otherwise stated.
-The amount '0' denotes amount less than Rs. one thousand.
+All the amounts disclosed in the financial statements and notes have been rounded off to the nearest lakhs as per the requirement of Schedule III, unless otherwise stated.

 iv) Current and Non-Current classification